Factbox: Sanctions, inspections concern U.S. lawmakers reviewing Iran deal

-WASHINGTON (Reuters) - When the U.S. Congress receives the Iran nuclear agreement, no later than Sunday, it will have up to 82 days to decide whether to reject the deal.
+WASHINGTON (Reuters) - The U.S. Congress received the Iran nuclear agreement on Sunday and it will have 60 days starting Monday to decide whether to reject the deal.
 President Barack Obama acceded in May to a review demanded by Congress and has agreed not to waive U.S. sanctions during that period.

-Obama has promised to exercise his veto if Congress rejects the deal.
+For 22 days after that period, Obama could veto a resolution as promised and Congress could try to override it.
 Overriding the veto will require a two-thirds majority of both the House of Representatives and Senate, so the administration is working to win over enough of Obama’s fellow Democrats to offset strong Republican opposition.

 The issues drawing the greatest attention of lawmakers as they start to consider the deal range from inspections to sanctions.